 Best practices

 Consider a segmented control when it’s important to group functions together, or to clearly show their selection state.
-Unlike other button styles, segmented controls preserve their grouping regardless of the view size or where they appear.
-This grouping can also help people understand at a glance which controls are currently selected.

 Content

 Prefer using either text or images — not a mix of both — in a single segmented control.
-Although individual segments can contain text labels or images, mixing the two in a single control can lead to a disconnected and confusing interface.

 As much as possible, use content with a similar size in each segment.
-Because all segments typically have equal width, it doesn’t look good if content fills some segments but not others.

 Platform considerations